kennygrant/gohackernews/README.md

 ## Gettting Started

+The app requires postgresql just now to bootstrap locally.

 Go get this app:

     go get -u github.com/kennygrant/gohackernews

-Then to build and run the server locally, get the fragmenta command line tool:
+Then to build and run the server locally, as you'd expect:

+    go run server.go

+or get the fragmenta command line tool (for things like migrations, deploy etc) and run it with that:

     go get -u github.com/fragmenta/fragmenta

-Change dir and run the server to bootstrap (requires a Postgresql install at present):

-    cd $GOPATH/src/github.com/kennygrant/gohackernews
     fragmenta server

 ## App Structure